By Marcin Wojtyczka

 - Plastic bag over sail drive leg or seacock

 - Damaged water pump impeller.
-Check the rubber impeller is slightly flexible, not hard, and replace if necessary
+Check the rubber impeller is slightly flexible, not hard, and replace it if necessary

 - Split hose somewhere